 Tyler Green is an historian and an award-winning critic who has produced and hosted The Modern Art Notes Podcast since 2011.
 Green is also the author of “Carleton Watkins: Making the West American,” from University of California Press.
-“Watkins” is available for pre-sale from Amazon and other booksellers.
+“Watkins” is available from Amazon and other booksellers.
 Please see Tyler’s author page!

 The U.S. chapter of the International Association of Art Critics (AICA-USA) awarded Green one of its two inaugural awards for art criticism for his website Modern Art Notes in 2014.
 The award included a citation for The MAN Podcast.
 (The other inaugural award was given to New York Times critic Holland Cotter.)
 Between 2001 and 2014, MAN featured original reporting, art criticism, and analysis.
 Newspapers such as the New York Times, the Los Angeles Times and the Wall Street Journal all credited MAN with breaking stories that they later covered.
 The Wall Street Journal called Modern Art Notes “the most influential of all visual arts blogs,” and said, “You won’t find a better-informed art writer than Tyler Green.”